 For this exercise, you can either use the basic map you made at the start of the course, or just start a new map and load some existing layers into it.
-For this example, we used a new map and loaded the original places, landuse and protected_areas layers and adjusted the symbology:
+For this example, we used a new map and loaded the original places, landuse and protected\areas layers and adjusted the symbology:

 - 1. Load these layers into a new map, or use your original map with only these layers visible. - 2.
-Before starting to add the WMS layer, deactivate "on the fly" projection (Project Properties...
+Before starting to add the WMS layer, deactivate "on the fly" projection (Project I?
+Properties...
+I?
 CRS tab, check No projection (or unknown/non-Earth projection).
 This may cause the layers to no longer overlap properly, but don't worry: we'll fix that later. - 3.
-To add WMS layers, click on the source Manager dialog and enable the WMS/WMTS tab.
+To add WMS layers, click on the 55 button to open the Data Source Manager dialog and enable the 55 WMS/WMTS tab.